 On the Menu: Chocolate Soufflé and Lemon Meringue Tartelettes

-Justin set us to work (around 10 students, all English-speakers) on two classic French recipes: chocolate soufflé and lemon meringue tartelettes.
+Justin sets the class to work (around 10 students, all English-speakers) on two classic French recipes: chocolate soufflé and lemon meringue tartelettes.
 It seemed ambitious for a class of only two hours, but we eagerly got to it, measuring out ingredients, stirring bubbling pots of chocolate, stickying our fingers with lemon juice, and learning how to perfectly line tartelette molds with dough.

-My only real critique?
-The class was a bit too short to allow enough time for us to make the two desserts at our own novice speed, and the chef had to intervene and do some of the tasks on his own.
+One critique?
+The class was a bit too short to allow enough time to make the two desserts at your own novice speed, and the chef had to intervene and do some of the tasks on his own.
 This took away a bit from the otherwise hands-on approach.

-Overall, I found the class enjoyable and accessible.
-The results of our efforts were delicious (I took home two of the lemon meringue tartelettes and quickly devoured them), and I'm feeling motivated to try what I learned in my own kitchen.
-I recommend La Cuisine Paris for English or French speakers who love to cook and want to boost their culinary arsenal, but above all like to have fun doing it.
+Overall, the class was enjoyable and accessible.
+The results were delicious, and you'll feel motivated to try what you learned in your own kitchen.
+La Cuisine Paris is perfect for English or French speakers who love to cook and want to boost their culinary arsenal, but above all like to have fun doing it.